roytang/blog/content/posts/2008/05/some-fun-homebrew-nds-apps.md

 ][2]

-    that&'s portable.
-It&'s a bit of work to get a nice physics model done, but there are some available for download, you can just view the work of others if you want.
+    that's portable.
+It's a bit of work to get a nice physics model done, but there are some available for download, you can just view the work of others if you want.
   * [

     Colors!